eltonsantos/themeswitcher-js/README.md

   <img alt="React Theme Switcher" title="React Theme Switcher" src=".github/themeswitcher.png" />
 </h1>

-Simple project to change the theme (Dark/Light).
+Simple project to change the theme (Dark/Light) and storing in localstorage.
 It can be used easily in any project.
 Enjoy! 🥰

 ---